 When planning their wedding, couples have the freedom to include ceremonies and rituals that are personally meaningful.
-For instance, they might incorporate a cultural tradition or unity ceremony to strengthen their union.
+For instance, they might incorporate a cultural tradition or unity ceremony, such as the ring-warming ceremony, to strengthen their union.

 The Cord of Three Strands is a unity ceremony wherein the bride and groom braid three cords together.
 The cords typically represent the bride, groom, and God, but couples can personalize the ceremony itself and what it means for them.